fingerhearts/physio-reach-xamarin/README.md

 ---

 ### About This Program
-This is a mobile app built with Xamarin.Forms that can run on both Android and iOS systems.
-This is a mobile game app that tracks the accelerometer and gyroscope of the mobile device.
-Users can do jumping jacks with their mobile devices in hand and the app gives the users scores based on how well the users do jumping jacks.
+PhysioReach is a mobile application made in Xamarin.Forms that is created to be a physical therapy assistant, helping the user through common physical therapy exercises.
+The app uses the phone's accelerometer to track movement during each exercise, and creates a graph based on data collected during the exercise.

 ---

-### Features
+### Technology Used
+* Xamarin Forms
+* OxyPlot .Net Framework
+* Xamarin.Essentials Accelerometer
+* Simple Audio Player Plugin
+* Android
-* Products
+* Google Play Store

-* Claims
+* SQLite

-* Policies
+* Mobile.BuildTools

 ---